snowplow/documentation/docs/destinations/forwarding-events/snowbridge/configuration/transformations/testing/index.md

     snowplow/snowbridge:${versions.snowbridge} > output.txt`
 }</CodeBlock>

-Note that you must ensure that the transformation config points to the mounted path (the `target` in the mount path - `/tmp/script.js` above).
-For example, the transformation block in our cofiguration for the above example might look like this:
+The transformation config should point to the path of the script _inside_ the container (`/tmp/script.js` above).
+For example, the transformation block in the configuration might look like this:

 ```hcl
 transform {